HIV/AIDS activism: History of anti-disease activism in South America

-The regions of Latin America and the Caribbean contains a significantly large number of HIV cases.
-According to data from UNAIDS, this goes all the way up to two million people living with the disease.
-HIV/AIDS activism has taken place under the atmosphere of pervasive media bias against those diagnosed, particularly given the use of language such as "contagion" and "infection" in non-medical contexts.
+Latin America and the Caribbean contain large number of HIV cases.
+According to 2023 data from UNAIDS, more than 2.3 million people are living with HIV in Latin America (a 9% increase since 2010), and about 340,000 in the Caribbean (a 22% decrease since 2010).
+High rates of new HIV infections have been reported in Haiti, making up one-third of all infections in the Caribbean region.
+AIDS-related deaths have decreased overall, but increased among women in Costa Rica, El Salvador, Mexico, Paraguay, Panama, Peru, Belize, Guyana, Suriname and Cuba.

+HIV/AIDS activists have noted an atmosphere of pervasive media and cultural bias and discrimination against those diagnosed.

 According to Luis E. Soto-Ramírez of Science:

 There are issues in Latin America and the Caribbean that make epidemic conditions unique to the region.
 Many people still do not understand that HIV/AIDS is a viral, not a moral, infection.
 Widespread stigma and discrimination hamper efforts to achieve universal access to HIV prevention, treatment, and care.
 HIV transmission continues to occur among populations at higher risk, including sex workers, males that have sex with males (but increasing among heterosexuals), injecting drug users, and migrants.
 Prevention efforts, including education campaigns, are disorganized and poorly supported because budgets are mainly devoted to treatment.

 As with Africa, HIV prevalence differs notably from country to country inside Latin America and the Caribbean, although the values don't vary to the extent as in between African nations.
 For example, UNAIDS research in 2007 found that 3.0% of adults in the Bahamas had been inflected in comparison to the values of 1.1% in the Dominican Republic and 0.1% in Cuba.
 When looking at new cases of infection, reporting presented at the International AIDS Conference held within Durban, South Africa in 2016 stated that only Chile and Uruguay managed to achieve a small reduction.
 Nations such as Argentina, Bolivia, Colombia, and Ecuador among others had data showing worsening trends.

 Analysis of anti-disease activism

-A 2018 report published by MD found that while efforts by ACT UP "arguably hastened the science, treatments and services for persons with HIV/AIDS", there still remained "found long-term effects on the activists" such as "concurrent posttraumatic stress responses and posttraumatic growth that are distinct from the experiences of persons affected by the illness but not involved with the campaign."
+A 2018 report found that while efforts by ACT UP "arguably hastened the science, treatments and services for persons with HIV/AIDS", there still remained "found long-term effects on the activists" such as "concurrent posttraumatic stress responses and posttraumatic growth that are distinct from the experiences of persons affected by the illness but not involved with the campaign."
 However, the activists expressed gratitude for the opportunity to be a part of a close, positively-focused community.

 The U.S. National Institutes of Health (NIH) has stated as an organization that the "pressure of activists demanding early access to promising AIDS treatments" prompted fundamental changes within it.
 Activists managed to bust "the 'ivory tower' mentality wide open and forever" altered the specific paths "the search for treatments at NIH is conducted".
 The organization has credited the activists both with pushing to have drugs in the experimental stage more widely available for patients as well as more broadly having made stopping AIDS a systematic research priority.